-The rating system used by eBay can be useful, especially if you’re buying from private sellers (although sometimes dealers, too, also list their bikes on eBay).
+The rating system used by eBay can be useful, especially if you’re buying from private sellers (although sometimes dealers also list their motorbikes on eBay).

 Before you decide to proceed with a private sale, check the seller’s feedback scores, paying particular attention to those posted most recently.

-Mixed ratings from other people who’ve made purchases from the seller should be a warning sign.
+Mixed ratings from other people who’ve bought from the seller should be a warning sign.

 And as with anything you see for sale online, if the price is too good to be true, it probably is.

 What to look for when buying a used motorcycle